theory/justatheory/content/post/postgres/extension-metadata-typology.md

 consists of *multiple* extensions, such as [PostGIS], which includes `postgis`, `postgis_tiger_geocoder`, `address_standardizer`, and more.
-Furthermore, some extensions are not `CREATE EXTENSION`-type extension at all, such as [background workers], command-line apps, libraries, and more.
-Each should be listed along with documentation links where they differ from the package overall (or are simply more specific).
+Furthermore, some extensions are not `CREATE EXTENSION`-type extension at all, such as [background workers], command-line apps, libraries, etc. Each should be listed along with documentation links where they differ from the package overall (or are simply more specific).

-### Dependencies
+### Prerequisites

 A list of external dependencies required to configure, build, test, install, and run the extension.
-These include not only other extensions, but also external libraries and often OS-specific lists of binary package dependencies.
+These include not only other extensions, but also external libraries and OS-specific lists of binary package dependencies.
 And let's not forget the versions of Postgres required, as well as any OS and version dependencies (e.g, does it work on Windows?
 FreeBSD?
 What versions?) and architectures ([arm64], [amd64], etc.)

 ### How to Build It

-Metadata systems use to determine how to build the extension.
+Metadata that apps use to determine how to build the extension.
 Does it use the PostgreSQL [PGXS] build pipeline?
 Or perhaps it needs the [cargo]-based [pgrx] toolchain.
-Maybe a traditional `./configure && make` pattern? erl, Ruby, Python, Go, Rust, or NPM tooling?
-Whatever the pattern, this metadata needs to be sufficient for a system to programmatically determine now to build and extension.
+Maybe a traditional `./configure && make` pattern?
+Perl, Ruby, Python, Go, Rust, or NPM tooling?
+Whatever the pattern, this metadata needs to be sufficient for an ecosystem app to programmatically determine now to build and extension.

 ### How to Install It